Updated on January 5th, 2023 by Nikolaos Sismanis

 Given Altria’s exposure to recession-resistant products, it should hold up very well during the next downturn.

-Given Altria’s outlook for 2022, diluted EPS is expected to be $4.86.
-As a result, the company is expected to pay out 74% of its EPS to shareholders in the form of dividends.
-Since the company has strong adjusted operating companies income (OCI) margins, low CAPEX, little competition, and a very wide moat, it can afford to safely pay out a large portion of earnings.
-Altria has a target payout ratio of about 80%, which it is anticipating being under.
+Given Altria’s outlook for 2022, diluted EPS is expected to be $4.80.
+As a result, the company is expected to pay out 78% of its EPS to shareholders in the form of dividends.
+Since the company has strong adjusted operating companies income (OCI) margins, low CAPEX, little competition, and a very wide moat, it can afford to pay out a large portion of earnings safely.
+Altria has a target payout ratio of about 80%, which it anticipates being under.

 Altria’s long company history is a powerful conveyor of its dependability.
 It has increased its dividend each year for over five decades, a highly impressive performance.